eporetsky/bioinformatics-repo/genomes/orthology/README.md

 # Renaming protein sequence fasta files using a csv mapping file
+Because OrthoFinder (and other tools) use the fasta name for species/genotype name\
+I have added the script below to take the full portein fasta file name and convert it\
+to the preferred name.
+Keep the mapping file to remember which version was used.
 ```
 # https://stackoverflow.com/questions/50263422/renaming-files-from-csv-mapping-using-bash-mangles-files
 sed 's/"//g' name_mapping.csv | while IFS=, read orig new; do mv "$orig" "$new"; done